Title: Still Life

 Then one day, his life is turned upside down, when he glimpses a woman singing in her car at a set of traffic lights.
 Thinking he’d never see her again, amazingly he finds her performing with her band at the local bar.
 This chance encounter brings these two lost souls together.
 Once Sawyer gets a taste of her melodic voice, there’s no turning back.

 For Elizabeth, when she meets Sawyer… she realizes she’s fallen hard.
 But is this really love she’s feeling or does love build slowly over time?
-What happens when fate turns things around on you, creates flashes you can’t turn from… moments that will shape your life?

 They are faced with the choice of darkness surrounding them or to rid themselves of the guilt and pain and move toward the light.